johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 # Multi-provider Complexity

 All multi-provider setups inevitably add complexity (having multiple providers is more complex than having only one).
-The goal is to localize the complexity by making the zone owner intent and the technical requirements as explicit as possible.

-The more explicit the intent and requirements are (i.e. fewer assumptions) the easier it will be to fully automate implementations.

 ## Multi-provider Synchronization